gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 JavaScript represents them as the constructors we all know and love – `Node`, `Element`, `HTMLElement`, and so forth.

-But as we learned back in my [[but-what-is-a-dom-node.post|article about DOM nodes]], DOM nodes and JavaScript objects aren’t the same thing.
+But as we learned back in my [[but-what-is-a-dom-node.post|post about DOM nodes]], DOM nodes and JavaScript objects aren’t the same thing.
 The rendering engine manages DOM nodes, and it follows a different set of rules.

 Specifically, the W3C’s set of rules.
 And according to the W3C, there's just one set of *DOM interfaces* – no copies.

-Because of that, you should absolutely be able to create a DOM node in one *browsing context* and stick it in another *browsing context*, provided none of them are isolated by security features.
+That's why you should be able to create a DOM node in one *browsing context* and stick it in another *browsing context*.
+At least, as long as none of them are isolated by security features.

 In fact, copying prototype chains is actually something web browsers do *by convention*, not according to any sort of spec.